Epstein files reveal paedophile financier’s desperate attempts to court Putin

 Paedophile billionaire Jeffrey Epstein spent years trying to win an audience with Vladimir Putin, according to emails published by the US justice department.

-The Russian president is mentioned 1,055 times in the latest Epstein files release, which saw the DOJ share more than three million new documents on Friday.
+The Russian president is mentioned 1,055 times in the latest Epstein files release, which saw the DOJ share more than 3 million new documents on Friday.

 Emails with political figures show Epstein desperately trying to secure a meeting with Putin in the early 2010s, after his first conviction for procuring a child for prostitution.